hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 | `recommended` (**DEPRECATED**) | `["kube-apiserver", "kube-audit-admin", "kube-controller-manager", "kube-scheduler", "cluster-autoscaler", "cloud-controller-manager", "guard", "csi-azuredisk-controller", "csi-azurefile-controller", "csi-snapshot-controller"]` |
 | `limited` (**DEPRECATED**)     | `["kube-apiserver", "kube-controller-manager", "cloud-controller-manager", "guard"]`                                                                                                                                                |

-#### Node & Pod Logs
+##### Node & Pod Logs

-Cluster node & pod logs are collected on the nodes using _Fluent Bit_ and are then aggregated into the stateful _Fluentd_ service running in-cluster.
-These logs can be manipulated and shipped anywhere based on custom _Fluentd_ configuration.
+Both node (systemd) and pod/container logs are collected from the node by the _Fluent Bit_ collector `DaemonSet`, _Fluent Bit_ adds additional metadata to the collected logs before sending them off the ephemeral node to the persistent aggregation service.
+The persistent aggregation service is currently provided by _Fluentd_ running as a `StatefulSet` with a single pod in each cluster availability zone, _Fluentd_ makes sure that the logs can't be lost once they've been received by backing them on persistent storage. _Fluentd_ is then responsible for sending the logs to one or more destination.
+This architecture provides high throughput of logs, over 15k logs a second, and resilience to both node and network outages.

+Logging outputs can be configured directly against _Fluentd_ via the module input variable `core_services_config.fluentd` (see [Appendix E5](#appendix-e5)); it is also possible to modify the logs as part of the route configuration but modifying logs in any way more advanced than adding fields for cluster context can significantly impact the _Fluentd_ throughput and so is strongly advised against.

+In cluster _Loki_ support is currently experimental and can be enabled by setting the `experimental.loki` to `true`; this enables powerful log querying through the in cluster _Grafana_.

+###### Workload Logging

+The workload logging interface is to write logs to stdout/stderr, these logs will be collected and aggregated centrally in the cluster from where they can be exported to one or more destination.
 If your application creates JSON log lines the fields of this object are extracted, otherwise there is a `log` field with the application log data as a string; for JSON logging we suggest using `msg` for the log text field.

-All logs collected from running pods have a `kube` tag and additional fields extracted from the Kubernetes metadata, please note that using [Kubernetes common labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) makes the log fields more meaningful.
+All pod logs have a `kube` tag and additional fields extracted from the Kubernetes metadata, please note that using [Kubernetes common labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) makes the log fields more meaningful.

-Pods annotated with the `fluentbit.io/exclude: "true"` annotation wont have their logs collected as part of the cluster logging system, this shouldn't be used unless you have an alternative way of ensuring that you're in compliance.
+Pods annotated with the `fluentbit.io/exclude: "true"` annotation won't have their logs collected as part of the cluster logging system, this shouldn't be used unless you have an alternative way of ensuring that you're in compliance.

-Pods annotated with the `lnrs.io/loki-ignore: "true"` annotation wont have their logs aggregated in the cluster _Loki_, this is advised against as it reduces log visibility but can be used to gradually integrate cluster services with _Loki_.
+Pods annotated with the `lnrs.io/loki-ignore: "true"` annotation won't have their logs aggregated in the cluster _Loki_, this is advised against as it reduces log visibility but can be used to gradually integrate workloads with _Loki_.

-As well as custom _Fluentd_ configuration it is also possible to provide a custom _Fluentd_ image if you need additional capabilities as long as the image has the required default plugins.

-Loki support is currently experimental and can be enabled by setting the `experimental.loki` to `true`.
-This currently defaults to `true` while testing moves forward for operators opting into Loki.
-Loki will default to an enabled state in the future.
+#### Metrics

+Cluster metrics are collected by _Prometheus_ which is managed by a _Prometheus Operator_ and made HA by running _Thanos_ as a sidecar and as a cluster service.
+Metrics can be exported from the cluster via the _Prometheus_ remote write protocol.
+It is planned to also support exporting metrics using the _OpenTelemetry_ interface.

-### Metrics
+##### Workload Metrics

-Cluster metrics are collected by Prometheus and visualised in Grafana.
-These metrics can be remotely written out to an external system.
+The workload metrics interface is to expose metrics from the workload pod in _Prometheus_ format and then create either a [ServiceMonitor](https://prometheus-operator.dev/docs/operator/api/#monitoring.coreos.com/v1.ServiceMonitor) (if the workload has a service) or a [PodMonitor](https://prometheus-operator.dev/docs/operator/api/#monitoring.coreos.com/v1.PodMonitor) to configure how the metrics should be scraped by _Prometheus_.
+The `ServiceMonitor` and `PodMonitor` resources should be labelled with the `lnrs.io/monitoring-platform: "true"` label to ensure they are evaluated.

-### Alerts
+#### Metrics Alerts

-Cluster alerts default to being ignored but can be fully customised with receivers and routes.
+Cluster alerts are powered by _AlertManager_ and are ignored by default, to configure the alerts you can use the module input variable `core_services_config.alertmanager` (see [Appendix E1](#appendix-e1)) to define [routes](https://prometheus.io/docs/alerting/latest/configuration/#route) and [receivers](https://prometheus.io/docs/alerting/latest/configuration/#receiver).

+Custom [alert rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) can be configured by adding additional [PrometheusRule](https://prometheus-operator.dev/docs/operator/api/#monitoring.coreos.com/v1.PrometheusRule) resources to the cluster with the `lnrs.io/monitoring-platform: "true"` and either the `lnrs.io/prometheus-rule: "true"` or `lnrs.io/thanos-rule: "true"` (only use the _Thanos_ rule label if you need to process more than 6h of metrics) labels set.

+#### Traces

+Traces aren't currently natively supported but it is planned to support at least the collection using the _OpenTelemetry_ interface.

+#### Visualisation

+The module provides in-cluster _Grafana_ as a visualisation service for metrics and logs; this can be configured via the `core_services_config.grafana` input variable (see [Appendix E7](#appendix-e7)).
+You can also add additional [data sources](https://grafana.com/docs/grafana/latest/datasources/) via a `ConfigMap` with the label `grafana_datasource: "1"` and additional [dashboards](https://grafana.com/docs/grafana/latest/dashboards/) via a `ConfigMap` with the label `grafana_dashboard: "1"`.

-### Certificates
+#### Certificates

-All Cert Manager certificates require a referenced issuer that is in a ready condition to attempt to honor the request.
-Issuers can be of the `Issuer` or `Cluster Issuer` kind.
-Any `Issuer` or can be referenced on the `Ingress` resources by using the `cert-manager.io/issuer` or `cert-manager.io/cluster-issuer` annotation.
-If this is not specified, the default `ClusterIssuer` will be used to generate certificates.
+Clusters have [Cert Manager](https://cert-manager.io/) installed to support generating certificates from [Certificate](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.Certificate) resources referencing either a [ClusterIssuer](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.ClusterIssuer) or an [Issuer](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.Issuer); this can be configured via the `core_services_config.cert_manager` input variable (see [Appendix E2](#appendix-e2)).
+By default there are the following `ClusterIssuers` provided, `letsencrypt`, `letsencrypt-staging` & `zerossl`; all of which use [ACME DNS01](https://cert-manager.io/docs/configuration/acme/dns01/) which is configured via the `core_services_config.cert_manager.acme_dns_zones` input variable.
+It is possible to add additional `ClusterIssuer` or `Issuer` resources either via the `core_services_config.cert_manager.additional_issuers` or directly through the _Kubernetes_ API.

+If an `Ingress` resource is annotated with the `cert-manager.io/cluster-issuer` or `cert-manager.io/issuer` and contains TLS configuration for the hosts _Cert Manager_ can automatically generate a certificate.

-#### DNS
+#### External DNS

-DNS is only generated when using an `Ingress` resource with the `lnrs.io/zone-type` annotation set on it.
-The value will depend on whether External DNS is running as an internal or external service.
-For an internal service the annotation should be set to `private`, and for an external service the annotation should be set to `public`.
-For an External DNS service running as both an internal and external service, the annotation should be set to `public-private`.

-Additional Kubernetes resource types to be observed for new DNS entries can be supplied through `core_services_config.external_dns.additional_sources`.
-By default, this is set to `service` and `ingress`.
+Clusters have [External DNS](https://github.com/kubernetes-sigs/external-dns/blob/master/README.md) installed to manage configuring Azure DNS external to the cluster; this can be configured via the `core_services_config.external_dns` input variable (see [Appendix E4](#appendix-e4)).
+There will always be an instance managing private Route53 records but if you've configured public DNS zones there will also be a public instance running to manage these.
+To manage resources for private DNS the `lnrs.io/zone-type: private` annotation should be set, for public DNS the `lnrs.io/zone-type: public` annotation should be set and for split horizon (public & private) DNS the `lnrs.io/zone-type: public-private` annotation should be set.

+ By default DNS records are only generated for `Ingress` resources with the `lnrs.io/zone-type` annotation set but additional _Kubernetes_ resource types can be supported by adding them to the `core_services_config.external_dns.additional_sources` input variable.

-### Storage
+#### Storage

 The module includes support for the [Azure Disks CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-disk-csi) (always on), [Azure Files CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-files-csi) (off by default), [Azure Blob CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-blob-csi) (off by default) and [Local Volume Static Provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) (off by default).
 There is also support creating a host path volume on the node from local disks (NVMe or the temp disk).
 The module storage configuration can be customised using the the [storage](#appendix-d) module input variable.

-#### Azure Disks CSI Driver
+##### Azure Disks CSI Driver

 The following `StorageClass` resources are created for the [Azure Disks CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-disk-csi) by default to support common [Azure disk types](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types) with default characteristics.
 When using a default `StorageClass` you are recommended to use the Premium SSD v2 classes where possible due to the best price-performance characteristics.
 If you need support for specific characteristics (such as higher IOPS or throughput) you should create a custom `StorageClass`.